Weed Control

 Aquatic Weed Management

-Aquatic weeds – anything below the high watermark – are not managed by the municipality and are under the purview of the Provincial Government.
-If you see a potential aquatic weed infestation, or have concerns, please contact the Government of Alberta, or visit their website.
+Aquatic weeds – anything below the high watermark – are not managed by the municipality and are under the purview of the provincial Government.
+If you see a potential aquatic weed infestation, or have concerns contact the Government of Alberta.

 What about algae?
 Algae occurs naturally during warm summer months and can last into early fall.
 It is important to keep healthy amounts of algae as they provide oxygen and food to other organisms like fish living in our stormwater management facilities.